calebfergie/keylogger-parsing/README.md

 #### 1. Presses and Releases Are both Recorded

 The Keylogger records both the press **and release of some commands** (e.g. [shift], [cmd], [ctrl]).
+For example, the keystroke combo `Command+Tab` would actually appear as ["left-cmd", "tab", "left-cmd"].
 [Here's a video demonstrating what I mean](https://www.youtube.com/watch?v=dX7qauIfNJkI).

+This 'double-dipping' effect makes it harder to analyze this information, as there is a superfluous keystroke injected between other real ones.

-I put in a [feature request](https://github.com/GiacomoLaw/Keylogger/issues/75) for this on GitHub, so we'll see if any update occur, okurr?
+I put in a [feature request](https://github.com/GiacomoLaw/Keylogger/issues/75) for this on GitHub, so we'll see if any update occur.
 Otherwise, `log-parser.js` file will need to be updated to handle this.

 #### 2. Words that are also Array Methods